 Neuromyelitis Optica Spectrum Disorder (NMOSD)

 A rare, autoimmune disorder of the central nervous system that affects the optic nerve and spinal cord, more commonly in women.
-The disorder is characterized by unpredictable relapses that result in cumulative disability, including blindness, paralysis, and sometimes premature death.
+The disorder is characterized by unpredictable attacks, known as relapses, that result in cumulative disability, including vision loss, paralysis, and sometimes premature death.

 Paroxysmal Nocturnal Hemoglobinuria (PNH)